Ribel78/gimp-plugins/README.md

 <i>This will add horiszontal guides at 25%( or at 25-th pixel), 50%(or at 50 pixel) along Y axis and a vertical guide at 36.4% (or 36-th pixel) along X axis.</i>

-Another use of "Formula" is equidistant guide distribution. in this case use only letters to indicate the number of guides of different type.</br>
+Another use of "Formula" is equidistant guide distribution.
+In this case use only letters to indicate the number of guides of different type.</br>
 <b>Example: HHHVVVVV</b></br>
 <i>This will add a 5x3 grid of guides.</i>